 Once you’ve logged into your Gmail account, you can scroll down to the bottom of your inbox and find “Details” on the right-hand side of the page.

-Clicking on this will bring up a new window which lists the following information:
+Clicking on this will bring up a new window that lists the following information:

 - The IP address which accessed your account (this also indicates the country it came from),